 A visit to the quaint Texas Hill Country village of Wimberley provides a relaxing getaway any time of the year.
 Wimberley is located about an hour outside of Austin and is within close proximity to a variety of attractions in San Marcos and New Braunfels.
-Some of the more popular are Schlitterbahn Waterpark and Wonder World.
+Two of the more popular are Schlitterbahn Waterpark and Wonder World.
 However, as attractive as Wimberley’s centralized location to other attractions is, the village itself is the main reason tourists flock here.
 Wimberley is one of the most scenic communities in all of Texas, which makes for plenty of sightseeing opportunities for visitors.
 Additionally, despite its “village” status, Wimberley offers a variety of shops which would be hard to match anywhere.

 02 of 06

-Gruene's official slogan, "Gently resisting change since 1872," gives visitors a since of its history from the outset.
+Gruene's official slogan, "Gently resisting change since 1872," gives visitors a sense of its history from the outset.
 What started out as a small German settlement in the 1840s has blossomed into a mecca for antique hunters, diners, river sport enthusiasts and music lovers.
 Located right on the banks of the Guadalupe River, Gruene offers plenty of recreational and sight-seeing opportunities.
 Chief among Gruene's attractions is the Gruene Dance Hall, which is the oldest in Texas.

 03 of 06